ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 Data
 -------

-The data required for this experiment is the same data used for the Indy-Severe-Weather Verification sample case described in :numref:`Chapter %s <VXCases>`.
-It is already available on `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems (see :numref:`Section %s<Data>` for locations) and can be downloaded from the `UFS SRW Application Data Bucket <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html>`__.
+On `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, users can find data for the Indianapolis Severe Weather Forecast in the usual input model data locations (see :numref:`Section %s <DataLocations>` for a list).
+The data can also be downloaded from the `UFS SRW Application Data Bucket <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html>`__.

 ..
-Or should this be the Indy-Severe-Weather data?
-Specify where in the bucket the data is! https://noaa-ufs-srw-pds.s3.amazonaws.com/sample_cases/release-public-v2.1.0/Indy-Severe-Weather.tgz

-   NEED HRRR/RAP data for this tutorial!
+COMMENT: Specify where in the bucket the data is! https://noaa-ufs-srw-pds.s3.amazonaws.com/sample_cases/release-public-v2.1.0/Indy-Severe-Weather.tgz NEED HRRR/RAP data for this tutorial!

 Load the Regional Workflow